alissa-huskey/python-class/docs/lessons/loops.md

 :::{admonition,hint,details,exercise}

-Write a loop that repeats `10` times.
-In each iteration print a random number, then ask the user if they would like to keep going.
+Write a loop that prints a random number, then ask the user if they would like to keep going.
 Exit the loop if they answer with a `"n"`.

 :::